-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Nikon D600 or the Panasonic LX100 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 12.7MP) with a 41% higher linear resolution.

 - Better image quality: Scores substantially higher (27 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.8 bits more color depth).